 With proper care and treatment, people with diabetes can achieve an optimal quality of life.
 Although diabetes can be a potentially disabling disease, particularly if complications ensue, it does not in and of itself constitute a disability.
 However, for the purpose of human rights law, diabetes is considered a disability for which discrimination is prohibited.

-What is the Canadian Diabetes Association’s position on diabetes as a disability?
+What is Diabetes Canada’s position on diabetes as a disability?

 People with diabetes have a right to be assessed on an individual basis to determine if their diabetes constitutes a disability as defined within the specific context.

-Read the CDA's full position statement on diabetes as a disability, including background and rationale.
+Read the Diabetes Canada's full position statement on diabetes as a disability, including background and rationale.